 Organizations with strong data protection initiatives in place will typically find that few significant changes are required at the IT level.
 They may find that the majority of the related changes pertain to workflow and documentation requirements.

-The newly appointed GDPR data protection officer will need direct access to both the IT department and the executive staff to learn how the business operates and what compliance initiatives are currently in place.
+The newly appointed GDPR data protection officer role will encompass direct access to both the IT department and the executive staff to learn how the business operates and what compliance initiatives are currently in place.
 Organizations may find that they need to budget for more overtime because of the demands that the organization's compliance initiatives make on the employees' schedules.

 The introduction of a data protection officer will result in some organization-level changes.
 In addition, an organization that wants to ensure GDPR compliance should also consider the biggest challenges for the person who will be filling the data protection officer role.
 This type of forward thinking will make it easier to overcome those challenges and move forward with protecting the organization's data.